 Years One and Two

 Each student rotates in three laboratories in the first year, at the end of which he/she chooses a faculty advisor by mutual agreement.
+Students can arrange to rotate in a range of laboratories in the Department of Biology and affiliated laboratories in the University of Rochester’s Medical Center.
 Students also take five to six courses over their first two years (selected according to background and research interests) and serve as teaching assistants for two semesters in order to gain teaching experience.

 Qualifying examinations are normally taken in June of the second year.